 The input data/assumptions and results from the Partnership Funding calculator are shown in the following sections.
-Please note for indication purposes the largest damage results have been used; i.e. taking results for a 100% probability of loss of life and using a 10m erosion buffer.
+The largest damage results have been used - taking results for a 100% probability of loss of life and using a 10m erosion buffer.
 The calculations have used an appraisal period of 100 years.